UCLA Bruins: Golf

 The UCLA Bruins men's golf team has won two NCAA Championships, in 1988 and 2008.
 In the 2008 national championship, the team was led by senior Kevin Chappell, who won the respective individual title.
 In that championship, UCLA won by one shot over USC, and by two shots over Stanford.
 In 2009, UCLA came first in the NCAA Central Regional, pulling off their third regional championship in the last seven years.
 With that victory, the defending national champions, advanced to their seventh consecutive NCAA Championship, a school record.
 For 2011, the Bruins were first in stroke play before losing in the match play of the national championship tournament; and freshman golfer Patrick Cantlay was named GCAA Division I Jack Nicklaus National Player of the Year Award, the fourth player from UCLA.
 Cantlay was also the National Freshman of the Year, winning the Phil Mickelson Award in addition to being the Pac-10 Player of the Year and Freshman of the Year.
 Chappell won National Player of the Year in 2008, Corey Pavin in 1982 and Duffy Waldorf in 1985.
 At the 2011 U.S. Open, Chappell was the low American (tie with Robert Garrigus) and Cantlay was the low amateur.
 The team has won five Pac-12 Conference championships: 1982, 1983, 1985, 2003, 2006 and has had numerous individual conference champions the first of which was Peter Laszlo in 1970.
+They won the Big Ten Conference championship in 2025 and 2026.

 The women's team won the national championship in 1971 (DGWS), 1991, 2004 and 2011.
 In 2014, sophomore Alison Lee won the inaugural ANNIKA Award, which was created to honor the women's collegiate player of the year as chosen by a vote of coaches, college golfers, and members of the media.
 In 2016, junior Bronte Law won the prestigious award as well.
 The women's program also has many notable professional alumnae on tour, including British Open Champion Mo Martin, Sydnee Michaels, and Mariajo Uribe.

 Former Bruin golf professionals include Scott McCarron, John Merrick, Corey Pavin, and Duffy Waldorf.
 Bruin alum Brandt Jobe tied for second at the 2011 Memorial Tournament.
 Maiya Tanaka, a member of the UCLA Women's Golf team from 2007 to 2009, competed with her sister Misa on The Amazing Race 20.